Once you’ve hired a virtual assistant and they’ve started working, the next objective is to develop a long-lasting work relationship.

 - What help can I give you?

-Also, the daily email does much more than make sure your worker is always busy and productive.
-This essential communication helps relieve you, the entrepreneurial business owner, of some of the mundane details that would otherwise weigh you down, occupy your precious time and keep you from taking care of the big-picture things that help your business grow.
-When you use the daily email, you can unload some of these little details onto your VA and focus on making money for your business.
+The daily email does much more than make sure your worker is always busy and productive.
+This relieves you of some of the mundane details that would otherwise weigh you down.
+The tasks you outsource will no longer occupy your precious time, the tasks that keep you from taking care of the big-picture things that help your business grow.
+This lets you focus on making money for your business.

 Communication is key

 The daily email is just one way to communicate with your VA.
-You should reach out to your VA by Skype or phone as you feel the need when you see fit.
+You can reach out to your VA via video chat or call as you see fit.
 Other great ways to communicate are through project management systems such as Basecamp and the screen capture software Jing.

 When you do communicate, ask lots of questions.
 Some things you should ask your VA include the following: